TTraylor310/School-House-Talk/README.md

 - Luis Rosales
 - Stephen Martinez
 - Teresa Phillips

-### Problem Domain

-School House Talk will act as a single source of truth for communication and information about school activities and events between faculty and parents.

-Coach and Admin have access to create new events, modify existing ones, and delete an event all together.

 ### Libraries, Packages, & System Requirements : AuthO, Node.JS, Axios, Base-64, BCrypt, Chance, Express, Inquirer, Postgres, Sequelize, Jest, Socket.io, Socket.io-client, Supertest